Designing for Crypto Anxiety

 User Persona

 This user has heard enough about crypto to be interested but carries real fear about getting something wrong.
 He is neither a developer nor a DeFi power user.
-He is someone moving meaningful money into a product he don't fully understand yet, trusting the interface to tell him when he's doing something right and when he’s doing something wrong without making him feel like a mistake could cost everything.
-Users like him exist at every step of the wallet journey, during onboarding when they’re entering a seed phrase for the first time, during wallet import when they type a word wrong and see a red screen, during backup when they're confirming they understand the risks they're accepting.
-Most wallet UI were designed for users more confident than this user.
-SlimeWallet was designed for this user specifically.
+He is someone moving meaningful money into a product he don't fully understand, trusting the interface to tell him when he's doing something right and when he’s doing something wrong without making him feel like a mistake could cost everything.

-Trust Wallet, MetaMask and Coinbase Wallet all make the same visual assumption.
-Flat, clinical interfaces with conventional fintech styling.
-White/Black backgrounds, standard sans-serif type, red error states.
-The design language communicates neutrality rather than intention.
-Neutrality just avoids the problem rather than build trust with the opportunity .
+The design language communicates neutrality rather than intention but neutrality just avoids the problem instead of building trust with the opportunity .
 When a user is handling real money in software they don't fully understand, a neutral interface gives them nothing to hold onto, it doesn't signal that the people behind the product took it seriously, everything just looks like every other fintech product from the last five years.
-The gap in the market was a feeling, no existing wallet was designed to feel considered, physically weighted and emotionally calm at the moments that mattered most

 1) Red error states amplify fear at the worst moment so i removed red entirely from all error states and designed a muted, calm, atmosphere that encouraged users to try again across failure states.